craftaholic/zmk-config/Readme.md

 ### Overview
-This is my corne keyboard zmk config.
+This is my corne keyboard zmk config ^^